vikrantnegi/tracker-app/README.md

 # React Native Tracker App

-> A Realtime location tracking app.
+> A Realtime location tracking app for [article](https://www.sitepoint.com/react-native-pubnub-real-time-location-tracking/) published on SitePoint..
 This app is one of the two location tracking app.
 This app will track the [Trackee](https://github.com/vikrantnegi/trackee-app) app.

 ## Clone the repo